MCygert/handball_classifier/README.md

  ## For future.
  - [ ] Validate on full game
+ - [ ] Check different models
+ - [ ] Try make loading frames more efficient
+ - [ ] Maybe use same cache for videos
  - [ ] Deploy as app or website

 ## Resources